Murder by Numbers

-Murder by Numbers is a 2002 American psychological thriller film produced and directed by Barbet Schroeder and starring Sandra Bullock in the main role, Ben Chaplin, Ryan Gosling, and Michael Pitt.
+Murder by Numbers is a 2002 American psychological thriller film produced and directed by Barbet Schroeder and starring Sandra Bullock in the main role alongside Ben Chaplin, Ryan Gosling, and Michael Pitt.
 It is loosely based on the Leopold and Loeb case.

 The film was screened at the 2002 Cannes Film Festival, but was not entered in competition.

 Plot

-Richard Haywood (Ryan Gosling) and Justin Pendleton (Michael Pitt) are high school classmates; Richard is wealthy and popular, while Justin is a brilliant introvert.
-After months of planning a "perfect crime," they abduct a woman at random, strangle her, and plant evidence implicating Richard's marijuana dealer, janitor Ray Feathers.
-Detective Cassie Mayweather (Sandra Bullock) and her new partner Sam Kennedy (Ben Chaplin) investigate.
-Cassie has sex with Sam early on as she had with previous partners, but won't let him see her chest, and curtly sends him home afterwards.
+Richard Haywood and Justin Pendleton are high school classmates; Richard is a cocky, wealthy and popular extrovert, while Justin is a gifted but introverted loner.
+Outwardly they are enemies, but secretly they are actually very close friends.
+After months of planning a "perfect crime," the duo abduct a woman at random, strangle her, and plant evidence implicating Richard's marijuana dealer, school janitor Ray Feathers.

+Detective Cassie Mayweather and her new partner Sam Kennedy investigate the murder.
+She has sex with him early on as she had with previous partners, but will not let him see her chest, and curtly sends him home afterwards.

 Footprints at the crime scene lead to Richard, and vomit nearby implicates Justin.
 Both have alibis, and deny knowing each other, but Cassie is convinced that Richard is the murderer and Justin is involved.
 Sam criticizes her refusal to consider other suspects, as most of the physical evidence points away from the two boys.

 Cassie's boss, Captain Rod Cody, and her ex, Assistant D.A.
-Al Swanson, fearing Richard's influential parents, take Cassie off the case.
-Richard kills Ray, and makes it appear like a suicide.
+Al Swanson, fearing Richard's influential parents, take Cassie off as lead for the case.
+Richard kills Ray, making it appear like a suicide.
 Sam, following the planted evidence, tracks down Ray.
-When he finds Ray dead, the woman's murder appears solved; but Sam decides that Cassie may be right, and continues the investigation.
+When he finds him dead, the woman's murder appears solved; but Sam is finally convinced by Cassie that she may be right, so continues the investigation.

 Justin, who has a crush on classmate Lisa Mills, works up the courage to ask her out.
-A jealous Richard seduces Lisa, then gives Justin a video clip of them having sex.
-Justin is enraged, but regains control, knowing Sam is still watching them.
+A jealous Richard seduces Lisa, videoing them, then gives Justin a copy.
+Justin is enraged, but regains control, knowing the police are still watching them.

 Cassie begins receiving calls from her ex-husband Carl Hudson, who went to prison for stabbing her in the chest 17 times.
 His parole hearing is coming up, and he wants her to speak on his behalf.
-Cassie confides to Sam that although she became a cop to prove to herself that she wasn't a victim, she is terrified at the prospect of seeing Carl again.
+Cassie confides to Sam that although she became a cop to prove to herself that she was not a victim, she is terrified of seeing Carl again.
 She also confesses that Richard reminds her of Carl, which is why she is convinced of Richard's guilt, and obsessed with proving it.